 All of the following components will relate a sincere and effective apology to the aggrieved.

-- Admit responsibility for the action related to the issue at hand.
+- Admit responsibility for the activities related to the issue at hand.
 Relevance is just as important and being specific about details of the inappropriate action.

 - Recognize the impact the action had on relationships and ensure that each of these people is receiving the apology.
 By selecting to speak to only one person, the value of a good apology will be quickly undermined.